 - Your surgery fee covers your corrective eye surgery and any surgery-specific follow-up visits in our clinic for one year from the date of your original surgery. - For most patients this includes a day one, month one, and month three postoperative visit.
 Some surgery types include a day four visit (PRK) or a week one visit (CLR and EVO).
 There is no one year postoperative visit for any surgery type. - Everyone who lives long enough gets a cataract, or a clouding of the inner eye lens.
 At Brinton Vision, we do not charge for cataract surgery itself.
-If a patient is having their vision corrected by us with an intraocular lens implant, we will remove any cataract without charge as part of a vision correction procedure.
-Custom lens replacement prevents cataracts and the future vision loss that comes during cataract development.
+If a patient is having their vision corrected by us with an intraocular lens implant, we will remove any cataract without charge as part of a vision correction procedure, Custom Lens Replacement / CLR.
+The purpose of CLR is to correct eye prescription and minimize or eliminate the need for prescription glasses.
+Whether or to what degree someone has a cataract is irrelevant since CLR will remove this anyway, preventing cataracts and the future vision loss that comes during cataract development.